 Another reason to test infants older than 12 months of age is that emotional eavesdropping places greater demands on infants' self-control than does the classic social referencing paradigm.
+This is so due to a fundamental difference between the social referencing and emotional eavesdropping test procedures.
 The standard social referencing paradigm employs ambiguous stimuli (e.g., mechanical toy, visual cliff), so that at the outset, infants are uncertain about whether to approach or avoid.
 It is assumed that infants use the emotional information (directly provided to them by their social partner) to re-appraise the target stimulus and then regulate their behavior accordingly (Feinman, Roberts, Hsieh, Sawyer, & Swanson, 1992; Klinnert, Campos, Sorce, Emde, & Svejda, 1983).
 In the eavesdropping procedure, there is not the initial uncertainty.
-However, once infants observe that the Emoter is angered by the Experimenter performing the target acts, infants need to inhibit their imitation of that behavior.
+However, once they observe that the Emoter is angered by the Experimenter's performing target acts, infants need to inhibit their imitation of that behavior.
 In essence, they need to suppress a dominant or pre-potent response.
 The inhibitory control demands placed on the infant are far less (or non-existent) in a typical social referencing context.
 Thus, it was unclear whether even 15-month-olds would be able to inhibit the urge to imitate (i.e., regulate their motor responses) based simply on observing an emotional interchange between two adults.

 In the present study we also examined individual variability.
 In previous eavesdropping studies with 18-month-olds, some infants performed the forbidden act in every trial.
 In the standard social referencing paradigm, there is likewise considerable variation in infants' responses.
 Yet few studies have explored the source of these differences.
 We reasoned that infants' temperament may influence the extent to which they can use social cues for self-regulatory purposes.
 Some social referencing studies (Feinman & Lewis, 1983) report that infants with "difficult" temperaments are less likely to regulate their own actions in response to their social partner's emotional cues, but others have failed to detect such links (Bradshaw, Goldsmith, & Campos, 1987).
 It has also been reported that temperamental fearfulness (de Rosnay, Cooper, Tsigaras, & Murray, 2006) and behavioral inhibition (Aktar, Majdandzic, de Venter, & Bögels, 2013) predict greater avoidance of strangers or ambiguous objects when infants are exposed to maternal displays of anxiety.
-Here, we explored the relation between infants' temperament and their instrumental behavior in the emotional eavesdropping paradigm.
+Here, we explored the relation between infants' temperament and instrumental behavior in the emotional eavesdropping paradigm.